 Jonathan appeared on a pro bono basis on behalf of a residents’ association at the 7 day planning inquiry into a proposed development at 68-86 Farringdon Road, London.

-- Kaziu and Nowak v Secretary of State for the Home Department (2018): (Successful appeal against a refusal on the basis of a sham marriage.
-Praised in the judgment for ‘A thoroughly professional attitude’.)
+- Kaziu and Nowak v Secretary of State for the Home Department (2018): Successful appeal against a refusal on the basis of a 'marriage of convenience'.
+Praised in the judgment for ‘A thoroughly professional attitude’.

-- Secretary of State for the Home Department v Gandhiraj (2017), Upper Tribunal IA/33279/2015: (appeal brought outside the Immigration Rules on Article 8 grounds.
-Instructed through the Bar Pro Bono Unit.)
+- Secretary of State for the Home Department v Gandhiraj (2017): Appeal before Upper Tribunal brought under Article 8 outside the Immigration Rules.
+Instructed through the Bar Pro Bono Unit.

 Jonathan is developing a practice in coronial inquests, with particular expertise representing the families of deceased persons.

 - Inquest touching upon the death of JW: The deceased died after a two-week period in hospital in which she did not receive a necessary operation to reattach her gastric feeding tube.
 The inquest was convened as an Article 2 inquest.
 The coroner recorded a conclusion which included a finding that the death had been contributed to by neglect on the part of the hospital trust in three separate ways.

 Jonathan has been instructed on behalf of a Core Participant in the Undercover Policing Inquiry.

 Jonathan has appeared before the Upper Tribunal in immigration judicial review and also undertakes work preparing grounds of claim.
 He has also appeared in an out of hours application for an injunction against removal in the Administrative Court.